Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

          if (authorizedTenant == null)
                throw new UnauthorizedTenantException("This tenant is not authorized");
       };
    });
 ```

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.

+## Debugging the sample

+To debug the .NET Core Web API that comes with this sample, install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) for Visual Studio Code.

+Learn more about using [.NET Core with Visual Studio Code](https://docs.microsoft.com/dotnet/core/tutorials/with-visual-studio-code).

 ## Learn more